vlad-ir/YandexMapsApi/README.md

 # YandexMapsApi
- Get the name and coordinates of the nearest metro station.
+ Get the name and coordinates of the nearest subway station.
 Simple test YandexMaps API project.